Hip Arthritis Specialist

 What is arthritis of the hip?

 Osteoarthritis is the most common type of arthritis in the world today.
 Also known as “wear and tear” arthritis and affecting nearly 31 million Americans, the burden of osteoarthritis is expected to expand to 78 million by the year 2040.
-Osteoarthritis can develop in any joint in the body but is most often seen in the weight-bearing joints, such as the hip.
+Osteoarthritis can develop in any joint in the body but is most often seen in weight-bearing joints, such as the hip.
 Approximately 300,000 total hip replacement procedures are performed each year in patients suffering from hip arthritis.

-What are early stages of hip arthritis?
+What are the early stages of hip arthritis?

 Arthritis behaves differently in the hip for many people.
 Typically, physicians expect hip arthritis to come on gradually, over time, and be associated with advancing age.
 However, the onset of symptoms may sometimes be surprisingly sudden, and patients may experience intermittent episodes of spontaneous remission without symptoms of any kind.
 Arthritis can also strike young adults even without a family history of disease and may be isolated to a single joint.
 The most common form of arthritis that Dr. Nwachukwu treats is:

 Osteoarthritis in the hip is simply accelerated wear and tear of the joint.
 A previous injury may leave the joint damaged and susceptible to progressive breakdown.
 Variations in how the joint is shaped may also lead to abnormal joint mechanics and accelerated wear.
 Conditions commonly contributing to the progression of hip arthritis are hip dysplasia and femoroacetabular impingement (FAI).
-FAI is a condition where abnormal bony build-up around the acetabulum.
+FAI is a condition characterized by abnormal bony build-up around the acetabulum.
 In both of these conditions, abnormal anatomy may result in accelerated cartilage breakdown.

 What are the symptoms of early hip arthritis?